boutproject/BOUT-dev/manual/sphinx/developer_docs/petsc_interface.rst

 unlike for a `PetscVector` it would not make sense to copy data from a `Field` into a `PetscMatrix` object in the constructor.
-If the `GlobalIndexer` has this data available, the sparsity pattern of the ``Mat`` object will be set.
+If the `GlobalIndexer` has this data available, the sparsity pattern of the ``Mat`` object will be passed to PETSc.
 This allows memory to be pre-allocated for it by PETSc, which dramatically improved performance.

-As with `PetscVector` objectss, individual elements of a `PetscMatrix` can be accessed using BOUT++ indices and the parentheses operator, except that now two indices are required (corresponding to the row and column of the matrix).
+As with `PetscVector` objects, individual elements of a `PetscMatrix` can be accessed using BOUT++ indices and the parentheses operator, except that now two indices are required (corresponding to the row and column of the matrix).
 These elements can be set using either